-Tickets for the original Friday, April 10 date will be honored for the new Sunday, June 21, 2020 date.
+Tickets for both the original date and previously rescheduled date, will be honored for the Thursday, January 14, 2021 performance.
 No new ticket purchase is needed.
 For those that cannot attend the rescheduled date, refunds are available at the point of purchase.

 Raised in 12 different states, Kottke absorbed a variety of musical influences as a child, flirting with both violin and trombone, before abandoning Stravinsky for the guitar at age 11.